MagIciaNGTAO/eCards/api/README.md

-## eCards API

 This module contains the core API for sending emails (greetings or otherwise).
-It supports  sending emails via a primary email service provider and in the even failure of the primary provider falls backs on the backup email service provider.
+It supports sending emails through a primary email service provider and in the even failure through a backup email service provider.

-The API uses HK2 Dependency Injection Framework to create and wire services.
-In addition to that it utilizes HK2 RunLevel feature to manage application state.
+The API uses HK2 Dependency Injection Framework to create, wire, and manage services.
+In addition it utilizes HK2 RunLevel feature to manage application state.

-The basic principle behind run level service is that certain services (i.e. backup services) become available on-demand and in the even of system state change (i.e. exception or service failure).
-For example, when the primary email service provider fails the application transitions to "failover" and thus enabling backup email service provider.
+The basic principle behind run level service is that certain services (i.e. backup services) can become available on-demand or in the even of system state change (i.e. exception or service failure).
+For example, when the primary email service provider fails the application transitions to "failover" and thus enabling the backup email service provider.

 ## API Overview